-Signature of Mother Please Print Name Date Signature of Father Please Print Name Date Students in Grades 7-8: Please read the following statem ent carefully and sign below to in dicate your agreement. - • and on the school website.
-I certify that I including all applicable policies in the does not contractually bind Triniby decision of Trinity Lutheran S ity Lutheran School, Springfield, IL and i chool's governing body. t, and that any behavior, either on or off result in the loss of that privilege.
-Signature of Student Please Print Name Date Please sign and return to school o ffice by August 25 th .
+Signature of Mother Please Print Name Date

+Signature of Father Please Print Name Date

+Students in Crades 7 9.

+Students in Grades 7-8:

+Please read the following statement carefully and sign below to indicate your agreement.

+I hereby affirm that I have read the Parent/Student Handbook, found on the school website.
+I certify that I consent to, and will submit to all governing policies of the school, including all applicable policies in the Parent/Student Handbook.

+I understand that this Handbook does not contractually bind Trinity Lutheran School, Springfield, IL and is subject to change without notice by decision of Trinity Lutheran School's governing body.

+I understand that admission to the school is a privilege, not a right, and that any behavior, either on or off campus, which is not consistent with the school's standards could result in the loss of that privilege.

+Signature of Student

+Please Print Name

+Date

+Please sign and return to school office by August 25th.